Market in the Making

 Market.
 A word that brings joy, fear, anticipation…and blood, sweat, and tears.
 For the uninitiated, “market” is a place that sells things, a place where you shop.
 But for those who’ve dealt with Market, it’s a source of pride, a source of anxiety, and most pragmatically, a source of income.
 At its very core, Market is about showcasing one’s goods and wares with the aim of having retail buyers buy products for their store.
 But like fashion’s Fashion Weeks’ evolution, High Point Furniture Market has become much more than a transactional event.
 What began as a humble endeavor to sell our manufactured goods, has now become an opportunity to make a statement, to be an expression of our identity, and to create an indelible experience, imprinted on the minds of our buyers.

-Follow our teams’ journey through our Market experience.
+Follow our teams’ journey through our Market process for the October 2023 season.
 And check back often!
 This page will continue to be updated as we sprint to the finish line.
 The links below will go live as we add more content for each section.

 Brainstorming & Trend Forecasting

 As the jewel of the crown, product drives the process.
 Our Product Development team kicks off the season with trend research and brainstorming, six months out, right after the last market wraps up.
-Research includes utilizing a forecasting agency as well as getting out of the office for inspiration trips.
-Attending Showtime is an important part of this early stage, as Product Development gets to see new and upcoming fabric.
+Research includes utilizing a forecasting agency as well as getting out of the office for inspiration trips (the research for this market took the team to Dallas).
+Attending Interwoven is also an important part of this early stage, as Product Development gets to see new and upcoming fabric, helping to solidify trend direction.

 In the meantime, Product Development begins developing a product strategy to decide what styles to feature in the upcoming show.
 Reviewing our current catalog, the PD team identifies gaps in the assortment.
 The collections that go to market are composed of existing best-sellers, underperforming styles revamped, and brand new inspirations, and Product Development connects with the Sales team to get input on product performance and fabric and frame recommendations.